 - Points shall only be given when a “round” is completed.
 If the round is not completed for any reason, then points shall only be given for the previous completed rounds.

 “LAST CHANCE” Yellow Line

 The Last Chance Yellow Line is is the first yellow line between the staging lanes and the water box.
 Once you’ve passed this line, there is NO dial in change.
 The only exception to this rule explained under “Dial Ins” (General Bracket Racing Rules).

 Minimum 3 inches ground clearance required from front of car to 12 inches behind centerline of front axle; 2 inches for remainder of car, except oil pan and exhaust headers.
 Wheelie bars are exempt from the 2-inch clearance rule.

 - Courtesy Staging is recommended, but NOT enforced – Racers will NOT be backed out by the Starter if they double bulb their opponent.
 As a general practice of staging etiquette, Courtesy Staging is where a racer will light up only the pre-stage light and wait for their opponent to do the same.
-Once both drivers have the pre-stage lights on, usually the first one in lights the second set but either one can do it.

 - The final staging motion, using applied power, must be in a forward motion going from pre-stage to stage.You MUST stage moving forward!
 Staging via reverse shall constitute a forfeit.